Edwards-R/understanding_docs/understandings/examples.md

 > ***IMPORTANT***
 >
 > 'Old' names which have simply fallen out of disuse for the global scientific community for significant periods of time should be **suppressed** upon discovery.
 Any and every change creates an increase in confusion.
 Increases in confusion should only happen if there is clarity to be gained from doing so.
-Re-instating an 'old' name because "that's what the code says to do" is ***not*** increasing clarity.
+Reinstating an 'old' name because "that's what the code says to do" is ***not*** increasing clarity.

 For this example, we will use *Andrena confinis*, which is the modern name for what was *Andrena congruens*, as per an article in the BWARS newsletter by Wood, 2022.
+Here, the name change is performed because the GB name was being used incorrectly.
+Changing brings the Understandings System in line with the international standard, thereby improving clarity at the slight cost of increased confusion.

 Technically speaking, a name change is a merge with only one participant.
 Following the merge protocols, we find our input Understandings (only one in the case of a name change).
 In this situation, the input is `Andrena congruens: iso.
 Amiet et al: 2010`.
 We then find our output, which is `Andrena confinis: iso.
 Wood: 2022`, and use the input and output to perform a merge.